wilsonmar/VisualStudio/README.md

 ## <a name="Editions"> What Edition of Visual Studio?</a>

 ### Visual Studio Express vs Community 2013 Free Edition
-While it's true that there is a free ("Express") edition of the Visual Studio IDE (see https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx), Microsoft still sells MSDN licenses based on different editions of Visual Studio.
+While it's true that there are free editions of the Visual Studio IDE (see https://www.visualstudio.com/en-us/products/free-developer-offers-vs.aspx), Microsoft still sells MSDN licenses based on different editions of Visual Studio because functionality is limited on free editions.

+Express editions cannot install Visual Studio <a href="#PlugIns">plug-ins</a>.

+However Community editions can.
+Also, Community editions is cross-plantform: it can be used to build across platforms - web HTML apps, Windows apps, and Windows Desktop apps.

 Source code Microsoft uses to create Visual Studio is NOT open-source on Github.